Virginia vs. West Virginia College Basketball Predictions & Picks - November 22

 Virginia vs. West Virginia Predictions & Picks: Spread, Total - November 22

-Wednesday's contest features the Virginia Cavaliers (4-1) and the West Virginia Mountaineers (2-2) clashing at Suncoast Credit Union Arena (on November 22) at 6:00 PM ET.
+Wednesday's game features the Virginia Cavaliers (4-1) and the West Virginia Mountaineers (2-2) matching up at Suncoast Credit Union Arena (on November 22) at 6:00 PM ET.
 This matchup, according to our computer prediction, will result in a 67-58 victory for Virginia.

-Based on our computer prediction, West Virginia is projected to cover the spread (9.5) against Virginia.
-The two teams are projected to exceed the 120.5 over/under.
+Based on our computer prediction, West Virginia is projected to cover the point spread (9.5) against Virginia.
+The two sides are expected to go over the 120.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!